Aylsham, Norfolk

 What Is Day-to-Day Life Like in Aylsham?

 Aylsham’s high street is one of Norfolk’s best.
-The Monday market in the Market Place has been running since 1519, and the town supports an impressive array of independent shops – butchers, bakers, a hardware store, gift shops, a bookshop, and several excellent cafes.
+The market in the Market Place has been held continuously since the 13th century, with Henry VIII granting a renewed market charter in 1519, and the town supports an impressive array of independent shops, butchers, bakers, a hardware store, gift shops, a bookshop, and several excellent cafes.
 There’s a Co-op for everyday groceries and a petrol station, with Norwich providing the full supermarket range for bigger shops.

 Healthcare is provided by Aylsham Medical Practice on White Hart Street.
 The Norfolk and Norwich University Hospital is about 30 minutes away.
 Aylsham has a pharmacy, dental practices, and a local community hospital (Aylsham Care Trust) which provides minor injuries, outpatient clinics, and inpatient rehabilitation.